How we are helping

 Objective 2: Enhancing human development

 Investing in human development is critical to improving opportunities and developing the economy.
-Australia will support Timor-Leste to build a healthier, more productive workforce by improving access to clean water and improved sanitation, quality basic education, and maternal and child health services.
-We will focus on stronger protection from violence for women and children.
-We will continue to support implementation of Timor-Leste’s National Program for Village Development (PNDS).
+Australia will support Timor-Leste to build a healthier, more productive workforce by improving access to quality basic education, maternal and child health services and clean water and sanitation.
+We will focus on enhanced services for women and children affected by violence and improved nutrition through innovative cross-sectoral and collaborative approaches.
+We will continue to support communities to construct and manage basic infrastructure in villages across the country.